Your questions, our answers

 As babies' skin is particularly delicate, we recommend that you seek ladvice of a pediatrician.

-However, you can use Savon de Marseille cubes or shavings lbaby linen care.
+However, you can use Marseille Soap lbaby linen care.
 Our soaps are formulated exclusively with vegetable oils, and contain no preservatives, colorants, perfumes or animal fats.

 We recommend you use a wire or a large, sharp, toothless knife that has been run under hot l.

-Savon de Marseille never goes out of date, so you can use ldecades later without any problems.
-Our Marseille Savon de Marseille is a living material with a unique complexion and shape that can vary over time, and according to its exposure to land light.
+Marseille Soap doesn't expire, so you can use ldecades later without any problems.
+Our Marseille Soap is a living material with a unique color and shape that can vary over time, and according to its exposure to land light.
 It will nevertheless retain all its qualities and effectiveness.

 Our grandmothers used to leave it to dry for many months in their cupboards, so that it would become extra-dry and last longer luse.

-However, when buying a bar lwe generally advise our customers to slice it as soon as they receive it, la wire or a knife without teeth that has been run under hot lbeforehand.
+When purchasing a bar lwe generally advise our customers to slice it as soon as they receive it, la wire or a knife without teeth that has been run under hot lbeforehand.
 Over time, lwater in the soap evaporates and the bar hardens.
-As for savon de Marseille crumbs, we advise you not to throw them away.

 Care range